Forming a consortium

 - governance arrangements

-Without the required evidence we may exclude your Pre-qualification questionnaire (PQQ) or tender submission.
+Without the required evidence we may exclude your Selection questionnaire (PQQ) or tender submission.
 Make sure you agree your proposed consortium arrangements and documentation with all members.

-Assessing your consortium at PQQ stage or as part of an Open Tender
+Assessing your consortium at Selection Stage or as part of an Open Tender

 We will consider evidence and information from a consortium which is jointly and severally liable (such as a new legal entity).
-It must relate to all questions in the PQQ or Open Tender.
+It must relate to all questions in the Selection Questionnaire (SQ) or Open Tender.

 For all forms of consortia which are not jointly and severally liable; we will consider evidence and information from within the consortium for all questions except Financial Standing.
 We only assess the financial information of the lead organisation, who directly contracts with us.
 We may also need further guarantees such as: